Neutrino Mass Signatures in the Galaxy Bispectrum: Perturbation Theory Bispectrum

-In a matter-dominated (Einstein-de Sitter) universe, we may expand the matter density fluctuation $\td_{\rm m}$ in a series ordered by powers of the scale factor $a(\tau)$, with $\tau$ conformal time.
-This is known as Eulerian Standard Perturbation Theory (SPT), and we have (e.g. \cite{Bernardeau:2002}):
+In an Einstein-de Sitter (EdS) universe, we may expand the matter density fluctuation $\td_{\rm m}$ in a series ordered by powers of the scale factor $a(\tau)$, with $\tau$ conformal time.
+This approach is known as Eulerian Standard Perturbation Theory (SPT), and we have (\textit{e.g.} \citep{Bernardeau_2002}):

-the FT of the matter velocity divergence, $\tilde{\theta}_{\rm m}(\vec{k}, \tau)$, can be expanded similarly.
+the FT of the matter velocity divergence, $\tilde{\theta}_{\rm m}(\mathbf{k}, \tau)$, can be expanded similarly.
+We note that now $\td$ on the right-hand side is time independent, as the time-dependence is captured through the powers of $a$.

 The matter is treated as a fluid (though see \citep{Carrasco_2012}), and solving the perturbed fluid equations (continuity, Euler, and Poisson) using the ansatz Eq. (\ref{eqn:ansatz}) results in higher-order density and velocity divergence terms as: